laurensnl/backup-remote-server-to-synology/README.md

 Suggestions for a workaround are more than welcome!

-# CREDITS
+# Credits

 Anthony Thyssen -- February 2004
  Original script called home_backup

 Edited by Laurens Maarschalkerweerd -- December 2014 Modified to backup a remote server to a Synology NAS

-# PRE-REQUIREMENTS AND DEPENDANCIES
+# Pre-requirements and dependancies

 SSH connection with the server should be made without password using SSH public key authentication